The Ottawa Community News published a response from Davis Facilitator Marcia Code to a series on dyslexia published in September 2013. Marcia wrote:

 Marcia Code is the owner of Vantage Point Dyslexia Services in Ottawa, Ontario.
 Web site: www.dyslexiaon.com

-You can read the full text of her original response at ottowacommunitynews.com
+You can read the archived text of her response originally published at ottowacommunitynews.com

-Here are links to the original series that prompted Marcia’s response:
+Here are links to archived posts from the original series that prompted Marcia’s response:

 - Upside down and backwards: exploring dyslexia (September 5, 2013)